-Dupixent® (dupilumab) is the first biologic medication approved by the U.S. Food and Drug Administration (FDA) for adults and children aged 6 years and up with moderate to severe atopic dermatitis for whom topical treatments have not worked or are not advised.
+Dupixent® (dupilumab) is a biologic medication approved by the U.S. Food and Drug Administration (FDA) for adults and children aged 6 years and up with moderate to severe atopic dermatitis for whom topical treatments have not worked or are not advised.

-Dupilumab works on two interleukins believed to contribute to atopic diseases: IL-4 and IL-13.
-By blocking IL-4 and IL-13 from binding to their cell receptors, lowering the severity of inflammation and decreasing the symptoms of atopic dermatitis.
+Dupilumab works to inhibit two interleukins that contribute to atopic dermatitis, IL-4 and IL-13, which can be produced by many cells of the immune system and have been found to contribute to the inflammatory processes and decreased barrier functions in atopic dermatitis.
+By blocking IL-4 and IL-13 from binding to their cell receptors, dupilumab can lessen inflammation and decrease the symptoms of atopic dermatitis.

-The most commonly reported side effects of Dupixent are:
+The most commonly reported side effects of dupilumab are: